saulpierotti/markdown_notebook/MP.md

 * If I don't know anything about the prior I can use a uniform distribution
 	* I consider all possible values equally likely
 * If I calculate a tree with Bayes, there is no need for validation
-	* What I am using for evaluating trees is already the probability of the tree being correct (!)
+	* What I am using for evaluating trees is already the probability of the tree being correct!
 * In this calculations I can ignore $p(d)$ since it is constant for all models
 	* $p(d) = \sum_M p(d|M)p(M)$
 * I can therefore assume that $p(M|d) \propto p(d|M)p(M)$